4:3 Aspect Ratio & 16:9 Monitors for Museums & Exhibits

 4:3 ASPECT RATIO MONITORS

 Firstly, TRU-Vu also provides 4:3 monitors (square monitors) to mimic old television sets.
 Secondly, show classic films without distortion or annoying black bars.
 Furthermore, the aspect ratio of a LCD display is the proportional relationship of its width compared to its height.
 The two numbers are commonly separated by a colon.
-The most common aspect ratios are 16:9 (aka widescreen) and 4:3 (closer to the shape of a square monitor, such as old CRT’s and TV’s).
+The most common aspect ratios are 16:9 (aka widescreen) and 4:3 (aka square monitor, such as old CRT’s and TV’s).
 It is best to choose a monitor with the same aspect ratio as your video signal.
 However, you cannot customize a monitor’s native aspect ratio, so it is critical to know the aspect ratio of your incoming video signal beforehand.

 16:9 ASPECT RATIO MONITORS

 For more modern displays, TRU-Vu provides 16:9 aspect ratio widescreen monitors.
 These provide the advantages of higher-resolution, digital video inputs, wider viewing angles, and greater longevity.

 High brightness Sunlight Readable displays are used in outdoor or very brightly lit indoor areas.
 With over 1,000 nits of brightness, TRU-Vu Sunlight Readable displays are four times brighter than typical LCD monitors.
 These high brightness monitors are also used to produce stunning images with maximum visual impact in indoor areas, where maximum impact is desired.
 TRU-Vu Touch screen monitors are used for interactive displays, control, ticketing kiosks, or communication.
 Museums choose industrial-grade monitors and touch screens due to their ability to withstand abuse from high numbers of users and their long expected life cycle.